-We need better funded frontline services with a focus on training and retaining high quality staff to ensure appropriate staffing levels within teams.

-Expand mental health awareness training for all HSCP staff groups.

-Greater self-determination and autonomy to be given to supported individuals and frontline staff and team leaders.

-I would like to see something included that recognises work to support the workforce.

-There also needs to be investments in front line social care staff, and in resources, to enable better use of SDS.

-Staff renumeration needs to be commensurate with the skills / responsibilities required of supporting people and their specific needs.

-Care at home staff are vital and need more allocated time and enhanced training to support them in their very demanding roles.

-Change how we treat and value social care workers, the backbone of services throughout the pandemic.

-Isolation that has been felt by service users has also been felt by staff.
-People are becoming so burned out - there are real concerns about how to retain and recruit staff under these circumstances.

-Need for more staff to reduce waiting lists.

-As of April 2022, the staff group working within the HSCP (10,956) was made up of 6,220 employed by Glasgow City Council and 4,736 employed by NHS Greater Glasgow and Clyde.

-In 2022 69% of HSCP staff reported that they are treated fairly, consistently, with dignity and respect in an environment where diversity is valued.

-65% agreed that they are provided with a working environment that promotes the health and well-being of staff, patients and the wider community.

-57% feel they are given the time and resource to support their learning growth.

-82% feel that their line manager cares about their health and well-being, compared to 53% for their organisation.

-61% would recommend the HSCP as a good place to work.

-71% said they have sufficient support to do their job well.

-The HSCP has made a range of local and national resources available to staff to support their health and well-being.

-The HSCP published its Staff Mental Health and Well-being Action Plan 2021 - 2022 in March 2022.

-The HSCP developed a Succession and Talent Development Programme Board in 2021, to recognise the need to identify managers of the future and to encourage staff to take on development opportunities.
+01 of 6,2 April 2022, the staff group working within the HSCP (10,956) was made up 220 employed by Glasgow City Council and 4,736 employed by NHS Greater gow and Clyde.
+22 69% of HSCP staff reported that they are treated fairly, consistently, with ty and respect in an environment where diversity is valued. agreed that they are provided with a working environment that promotes the h and well-being of staff, patients and the wider community.
+04 57% f feel they are given the time and resource to support their learning growth. feel that their line manager cares about their health and well-being, compared to for their organisation.
+06 61% would recommend the HSCP as a good place to work.
+07 71% : said they have sufficient support to do their job well.
+HSCP has made a range of local and national resources available to staff to ort their health and well-being.
+HSCP published its Staff Mental Health and Well-being Action Plan 2021 - in March 2022.
+10 2021, HSCP developed a Succession and Talent Development Programme Board in , to recognise the need to identify managers of the future and to encourage staff <e development="" on="" opportunities.<="" td=""></e>